Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

     5. Click **Apply**
     6. Click Debug to launch the debug session.

-### Design Guide Configuration
+## <a name="Design Guide Configuration - DGC2: I2C Write & Boot"></a> Design Guide Configuration - DGC2: I2C Write & Boot
 The project contains MIV_ESS Design Guide configuration design script that uses MIV_ESS companion core.
-> For programming and debugging, this configuration requires the Dual EE Click board to be connected the Avalanche Board mikroBUS header
+> This design requires a Dual EE Click board from mikroBUS inserted into the mikroBUS header on the Avalanche Development Kit board.
+The Dual EE Click is available at [Mikroe.com](https://www.mikroe.com/dual-ee-click).

-#### DGC2 - I2C Write & I2C Boot
-The Bootstrap and I2C modules are both enabled in this configuration.

-##### Features
+### Features
 The Libero designs include the following features:
 * A soft RISC-V processor.
 * A RISC-V debug block allowing on-target debug using SoftConsole